 Use Bouquet Flowers as Centerpieces

 After the ceremony, have your florist or coordinator place the bouquets in vases for your tables.

 Ask your baker to make the top tier of your cake real (for cutting).
 Then, create other tiers out of styrofoam and decorate it accordingly.
-Your presentation cake will still be gorgeous while saving a few dollars—and you can have sheet cakes in the back for serving.
+Your presentation cake will still be gorgeous while saving you a bit of cash—and you can have sheet cakes in the back for serving.

 Creating a dessert bar can be a cheaper alternative to the wedding cake.
 You can purchase the treats from local establishments, set up a candy or cookie bar, or even ask friends and relatives to bake some tasty confections for an on-budget dessert display.

-Create a playlist on Spotify or iTunes and play music through the venue's sound system.
-We've pulled together some awesome wedding playlists to get you started.
+Create a playlist on Spotify or iTunes and play your music through the venue's sound system.
+(If your venue happens not to have a speaker system you could always rent the equipment needed, there are tons of places that offer rentals.
+For the music itself, we've pulled together some awesome wedding playlists to get you started.

 Many nearlyweds find destination weddings an attractive way to entice your guests to go on a mini-vacation with them to someplace exotic, but not only will you be saving money if you decide to stay local, you’ll also be making it easier on your guests, especially if you’re planning on inviting a lot of people.

 Another budget-conscious decision that has caught quite a bit of attention is for the nearlywed to host their own wedding party (sometimes even the ceremony too!) at either their home or a relative’s property who has a large enough space to fit an event of this order.

 A lot of the time rehearsal dinners can go upwards of $1000, but if you’re having a simple, straight forward ceremony or you are planning on having a small wedding to begin with then feel free to skip this tradition.